WaqasJafar/Chat_App/README.md

 # chat

  Flutter chat -app.
-its a flutter-chattting-app with firebase authentication on realtime chnages
+its a flutter-chattting-app with firebase authentication on realtime changes